Art & Taste

 At a $$ price point on Wyndham Street in Central, it is one of the more accessible serious eating options in a neighbourhood dominated by expense-account restaurants.
 If you are visiting for the first time and want honest Taiwanese cooking without committing to a long tasting menu or a heavy bill, this is a practical and well-considered choice.

-What happened here, and why it matters
+What happened here, why it matters

 The venue's recent history is directly relevant to what you will find on the plate.
 When What to Eat closed in 2024, one of its owners opened Art & Taste in the same space, retaining the same kitchen team.
 That continuity matters.
-You are not eating at a newly assembled operation finding its feet — you are eating food produced by a crew that has been working together and refining the same dishes for longer than the current signage suggests.
-Chef Lukas Jakobi leads the kitchen, and the institutional knowledge carried over from the previous restaurant is evident in the execution of the classics on the menu.
+You are not eating at a newly assembled operation finding its feet; you are eating food produced by a crew that has been working together and refining the same dishes for longer than the current signage suggests.
+Chef Lukas Jakobi leads the kitchen, the institutional knowledge carried over from the previous restaurant is evident in the execution of the classics on the menu.

 For a first-timer, this context is reassuring rather than merely historical.
 The transition from What to Eat to Art & Taste was not a reinvention, it was a continuation.
 The food has a settled, confident quality that newer openings rarely achieve this quickly.